davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 }
 ```

-While it's true that this code works in Java, **this code is even less desirable than the one before it!** It may crash the C program at unexpected times!
+If the number is big enough, this code will crash the C program when it's run!
 It's really important to understand why (stack overflow), so we need to have a handle on how the OS manages a process' memory during execution.

-##### Part 2: The Process Address Spaces
+##### Part 2:  Process Address Spaces

-When your program is in execution (it's called a **process** at this point), the OS gives it an address space.
+When your program is in execution (it's called a **process** at that point), the OS assigns it an **address space**.
 Think of this space as the process' very own sandbox.
 It's where all its resources (variables, open files, etc.) will live, and you can rest assured that it's private and protected from other processes.
 The OS organizes each process' address space in the following **segments**:

 <img src="figures/proj3-memlayout.png" width="400px">